-The delivery of the IFCA Vision is fundamental to successful compliance and co-operation of stakeholders from the recreational sea angling and commercial fishing sectors.
+The delivery of the IFCA National and Southern Vision is fundamental to successful compliance and co-operation of stakeholders from the recreational sea angling and commercial fishing sectors.
 CET Officers attend meetings with the local community including Angling and Commercial Associations and other community forums.
 In addition, Officers work with partner enforcement agencies such as the Police, Environment Agency, Environmental Health and MMO.
 The objectives for communicating with stakeholders from all sectors is to raise awareness, identify issues and to gather information that informs the development of inshore fisheries management measures.
 Collaboration and community participation are principles that are entrenched across the entire characteristics of the Southern IFCA model.

-The Authorities Communication Plan sets out how Southern IFCA will approach communication and aspects of engagement with the community and stakeholders.
-It aims to ensure that people understand how as an organisation we plan to engage with others to help us make the right decisions for delivering the vision.
+The Authorities Communication Strategy is due to be refreshed in 2025/26, this will set out how Southern IFCA will approach communication and aspects of engagement with the community and stakeholders.
+Its aims will ensure that people understand how as an organisation we plan to engage with others to help us make the right decisions for delivering the vision.
 The CET have a responsibility to communicate up to date information on current legislation.
-There is a key message that runs through all the work areas regarding communication and engagement with all stakeholder sectors, which is evident through this strategy.
+There is a key message that runs through all the work areas regarding communication and engagement with all stakeholder sectors, which is evident through this years strategy.